-Implementation of the Proposed Action would remove deteriorating, aging and often unsightly infrastructure from LaRC's landscapes and create open space within industrialized areas.
+Implementation of the Proposed Action would remove deteriorating, aging and often unsightly infrastructure from LaRC's landscape and create open space within industrialized areas.
 The resulting open space would improve LaRC's visual resources as the areas would be graded and seeded following deconstruction.
 Although visual resources in the immediate project areas would be temporarily degraded during the active deconstruction, the resulting open space would provide enhanced visual quality.
 Therefore, implementation of the Proposed Action would have a long-term positive impact on visual resources at LaRC.

 With the No-Action alternative, the exterior of many of the aging facilities would continue to deteriorate, and no new open green space would be created.
-Eventual degradation would result in a decline in aesthetic value.
+Eventual degradation would result in a decline in aesthetic quality of the area in and around where the buildings are located.
 As such, implementation of the No-Action alternative would result in a minor negative impact to the visual resources at LaRC.